-5. Visualization of sensor data on an external host (notebook)

-a) Basic visualization in the ANavS GUI
+- 5. Visualization of sensor data on an external host (notebook) - a) Basic visualization in the ANavS GUI b) Extended visualization in ROS

 For basic visualization of sensor data (camera, LiDAR) and application output (e.g. object detection) the ANavS GUI can be used.
 ROS is not required in this case.
 The ANavS GUI is part of the ANavS Wizard which is available for Unix and Windows and can be downloaded from the ANavS Website.